aminezouari52/Frontend-Mentor-Interactive-rating-component/README.md

 ### What I learned

-In this project I've learnt alot of organisation skills, for example files management how to stores images files and specific files in specific folders and how to access them.
+In this project I've learnt alot of organisation skills, for example files management, how to store specific files in specific folders and how to access them.
-Also, I've learnt how to use the SVG format, how to generate it and how to use in the html file and how to set the icon in the header:
+Also, I've learnt how to use the SVG format, how to generate it and how to use it in the html file.
+Also how to set the icon in the header:

 ```html
 <link